ballerina-platform/ballerina-distribution/examples/nats-basic-reply/nats-basic-reply.md

 # NATS service - Send reply to request message

 NATS supports the Request-Reply pattern using its core message distribution model, publish, and subscribe.
-A request is sent to a given subject and consumers listening to that subject can send responses to the reply subject.
-In this example, the NATS service is used to send replies to incoming request messages.
+A request is sent to a given subject and consumers listening to that subject can send responses to the reply subject of the message consumed.
+A `nats:Listener` can be created with the default URL or with custom configurations.
+A `nats:Service` attached to the `nats:Listener` can be used to send replies to incoming request messages.
+The subject to listen to should be given as the service name or in the `subject` field of the `nats:ServiceConfig`.

 ::: code nats-basic-reply.bal :::